uber-web/math.gl/docs/api-reference/euler.md

-# Euler
+# Euler (Experimental)

-> Note this class is experimental and must be imported from the `experimental` namespace.
+> Note this class is experimental and may change or be removed in minor math.gl versions.

 ```js
 class Euler extends MathArray extends Array